karfau/scor/README.md

 ## Concept and vision

-Imagine you

-- have a long list of items to work on, and you want to prioritize them
-- want to show the most relevant items to a user before showing more

-For example, let's look at npm packages.
-Possible criteria are:

-- number of maintainers
-- number of dependencies (direct/transient)
-- time since last published version
-- version (major < 1?) / dist-tags
-- weekly downloads
-- source code repo attributes (e.g. GitHub stars/forks)
-- quality?
-- ...?

-The different relevant values come in very different "shapes".
-Once all the data is gathered per package, depending on the use case the different values are more or less relevant.

 I experienced that such a "rating system", or "weighted average score", is not so easy to get completely right from scratch alongside collecting the data.
-It also involves a lot of repetitive code that easily leaks its abstractions into the rest of the code.
+It also involves a lot of repetitive code that easily leaks into the rest of the code.

 `scor` simplifies this by making certain assumptions: